TMG-nl/p2ptracker/Readme.md

 ALL VALUES ARE STRINGS !!!!!!

 Deactivation renames all keys that start with <hash>, to <datetime>:<hash> where <datetime> is the datetime of deactivation

-# TODO: There's a bunch of pending refactorings for this module
-# 1. split in parts for peer data, rack data, transfer data and maybe stats, it's getting way to big
-# 2. standardize on passing in pipe into every method and returning one if it was passed in, this allows atomicness
-# 3. Move all individual peer related data back into a hash structure inside redis (all <hash>:peer:<peeripaddress>:? data)